peterdri/ece-communications-labs/_ece350/lab2/SSB-receiver.md

   ![part1_weaver-complex-block-diagram-mix2.png](./figures/part1_weaver-complex-block-diagram-mix2.png)<br>
   __*Second frequency shift in the complex domain*__

-> Note that no addition is necessary, since the complex multiplication dealt with both the I and the Q streams.
+{% include alert.html title="Note" content="No addition is necessary since the complex multiplication dealt with both the I and the Q streams." %}

 - To do this on your flow graph, add a *Multiply* block as well as a *Signal Source* block.
 Ensure that the *Type* for both is *Complex*.
   - Remembering that the bandwidth for this signal is 3 kHz and we want to shift it off of 0 Hz.
 This means a shift of 1.5 kHz is necessary.
 This is a *Lower* Sideband signal (note that the block diagrams above are for *Upper* sideband demodulation), and so you want to shift the signal down by 1500 kHz.
 Knowing this, set the *Frequency* parameter of the *Signal Source* block appropriately.